0x70b1a5/lugso/01_phonology.md

 ## Phonotactics
 No phonotactic changes.
 Pronounce exactly as written, even if impossible.

-Duplicated phonemes (e.g. the "b"s in pobb `/ɸʌββ/` "mortal") are each individually stressed, for comprehension. `/'ɸʌβ'β/`
+Duplicated phonemes (e.g. the second "b" in pobb `/ɸʌββ/` "mortal") are stressed, for comprehension. `/'ɸʌβ'β/`

 ## Morphology
 `(c)(c)v(c)(c)`.
 No exceptions.